 Today, the Board is comprised of four of the founding members, represented by their organizations (CIDR, GRET, IRAM) or as individuals.

 Monique Cohen is the President of CERISE since March 2017.
 International expert on microfinance, Monique Cohen worked on impact issues for USAID before founding in 2002 Microfinance Opportunities, organization dedicated to financial education for low-income populations.

 CERISE works with mission-driven organizations to co-develop social standards and create self-assessment tools that are public goods.

 Around 40% of CERISE’s budget comes from subsidies, which allows us to innovate as well as uphold our open-access approach.

 The remaining 60% of CERISE’s budget is self-financed through a service mix designed to support actors in inclusive finance and social business worldwide achieve their social mission.

 These partners have provided invaluable support over the years:

 CERISE has worked closely and successfully with a range of partners in the North and South.

 Learn more about recent projects and how CERISE helps mission-driven organizations achieve their social goals.

-The Grameen Crédit Agricole Microfinance Foundation supports rural development in Africa, Asia and Central Europe through investment services and technical support to FSPs and social businesses.
-CERISE will work with CGAMF to define its impact strategy, to set up its impact management system (approach, indicators, data collection protocols) and to communicate external on its results.
-2019
+The Grameen Crédit Agricole Foundation supports rural development in Africa, Asia and Central Europe through investment services and technical support for PSFs and social enterprises.
+CERISE works with GCAMF to define its impact strategy, set up its impact management system (approach, indicators, data collection protocols) and communicate externally on its results.
+2019-2020

 CERISE currently does not have open position right now, but feel free to send us your CV and cover letter to include in our recruitment database.